Sephirex95/empire-editor-augustus/README.md

 - Requires valid Caesar III installation to run
 - Extracts **vanilla Caesar III** assets **at runtime** from your local installation (not redistributed).
 - A long list of default cities to auto-place on the maps (with recalculated coordinates for all 3 Areldir's maps)
-- Currently **DOES NOT** support invasions or future paths.
+- Currently **DOES NOT** support invasions or future trade.
 TBA soon.
 - main_window.py is in dire need of a refactor, the code is massive (4k+ lines).
 There's a lot of duplicated methods and unnecessary checks, which I'll try to remove to be easier to maintain.

 ---